Frequently Asked Questions

 Can I apply jointly with another organization or agency?

 While CHE welcomes such collaborations, one agency or organization must be designated as the lead agency.
 This agency or organization will serve as the fiscal agent and must be able to commit to a contract for the proposed project.

 Can my agency submit more than one application?

 Yes.
 Any agency or organization may submit more than one application in a funding cycle.

 CHE looks favorably on applications that leverage other human and financial resources.
 Why?

 We encourage applications that include either cash or human resources commitments from other sources.
 CHE recognizes that not every project will be able to leverage other funds or resources and therefore only requires a financial match for capital construction, renovation, or equipment purchase grants.
 However, we encourage applicants to consider all avenues, including nontraditional sources, for creating programmatic, policy, and financial partnerships.

-Will CHE fund an application for facility improvement or the purchase of equipment?
+Will CHE fund an application for facility improvement, capital construction, or the purchase of equipment?

 Yes.
 CHE will fund facility improvement (new construction or renovation) and equipment purchases.
 CHE considers any long-lasting physical asset as equipment.
 Examples of equipment include medical devices, fitness equipment, and educational models/materials.
 Applicants must articulate that facility improvements or equipment purchases are an important element of providing better services or improving the health of the community.

 Is there a required match for CHE funding?

 A dollar-for-dollar match is required for projects related to capital construction, facility renovation, and equipment purchase.
 The match may be cash or donated goods or services contributed by a third party.
 General operating funds or in-kind contributions by the applicant are not eligible.
 Donated goods and services received prior to the grant period may be counted toward the match if the goods and services are fully dedicated to the project funded by CHE.

 Will CHE ever amend, cancel, or suspend a grant award?